impacttechconsulting/KnowledgeBase/GenAI/AI-for-testers.md

 2. Based on the project files in the #codebase, draft a QA sign-off document template.
 3. Generate a user acceptance testing (UAT) script for the feature described in #file:feature_spec.md
 4. Write a QA assessment report based on the internal requirements in #file:internal_guidelines.docx and the test results in #file:test_results.csv
+5. Summarize the #changes in the last pull request and format them as release notes for the QA team

 **Review a bug report → summarize → classify root cause**
 > [!TIP]